aliciachenw/aliciachenw.github.io/_pages/publications.md

 **Conferences**

-6. **W. Chen**, M. Kalia, Q. Zeng, E.H.
-Pang, R. Bagherinasab, T.D.
-Milner, F. Sabiq, E. Prisman, S.E.
-Salcudean, Towards Transcervical Ultrasound Image Guidance for Transoral Robotic Surgery. *Accepted by The 14th International Conference on Information Processing in Computer-Assisted Interventions*. arXiv:2211.16544. [link](https://arxiv.org/abs/2211.16544)

-    We propose and carry out preliminary evaluations of a US-guided AR system for TORS, with the transducer placed on the neck for a transcervical view.
-Firstly, we perform a novel MRI-transcervical 3D US registration study.
-Secondly, we develop a US-robot calibration method with an optical tracker and an AR system to display the anatomy mesh model in the real-time endoscope images inside the surgeon console.
-We demonstrate the first proof-of-concept transcervical US-guided AR system for TORS and the feasibility of trans-cervical 3D US-MRI registration.
-Our results show that trans-cervical 3D US is a promising technique for TORS image guidance.

 5. R. Bazargani, **W. Chen**, S. Sadeghian, M. Asadi, J. Boschman, A. Darbandsari, A. Bashashati, S. Salcudean, A novel H and E color augmentation for domain invariance classification of unannotated histopathology prostate cancer images. *SPIE Medical Imaging 2023: Digital and Computational Pathology*, San Deigo, 2023, Vol. 12471, pp. 224-229. [link](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12471/124710X/A-novel-H-and-E-color-augmentation-for-domain-invariance/10.1117/12.2654040.short)

     We develop a new color augmnetation algorithm based on the color space statistics to expand the color space of the source dataset and achieve a better domain generalization on new unlabeled dataset.